Ottawa, Alberta reach agreement on funding proposal for Calgary 2026 Olympic bid

 The Canadian government’s contribution would be $1.453 billion in 2018 dollars, not the $1.75 billion in 2026 dollars the feds had offered.

-The remainder would be covered by the city in a breakdown that includes $370 million in cash, plus another $20 million to cover a premium on a $200-million insurance policy against cost over-runs, for a total of $390 million.
+The remainder would be covered by the city in a breakdown that includes $370 million in cash, plus another $20 million augmenting a premium on a $200-million insurance policy against cost over-runs, for a total of $390 million.

 The city’s previous commitment to spend $150 million on improvements in the Victoria Park and Stampede Park area — the site of the proposed athletes’ village and potentially a new NHL arena — was also included in the city’s 2026 contribution.